netvl/picopickle/README.md

 --------------

-While serialization is straightforward and should never fail (if it does, it is most likely a bug in the library or in `Writer` implementation), deserialization is prone to errors because serialized representation usually has free-form structure and is not statically mapped on Scala representation.
+While serialization is straightforward and should never fail (if it does, it is most likely a bug in the library or in some `Writer` implementation), deserialization is prone to errors because the serialized representation usually has free-form structure and is not statically mapped on its Scala representation.
 However, picopickle does not currently have special handling for deserialization errors.
 Expect arbitrary `NoSuchElementException`s and `MatchError`s from `read()` calls unless you know in advance that your data is correct.

-This is going to change in the nearest future.
+This is going to change in the nearest future; some special kinds of exceptions are going to be introduced, and safe methods like `readSafely[T](value: backend.BValue): Try[T]` are likely to be added.

 Plans